-Complete the dissertation process (12 semester hours of ISEM 799: Doctoral Studies) and defend the dissertation
+Complete the dissertation process:

+12 semester hours of ISEM 799 and defend the dissertation

-Doctor of Philosophy Course Descriptions
+Course Descriptions

-ANLY 705 Modeling for Data Science (3 credit hours)
+ANLY 705 - Modeling for Data Science

-Prerequisite: Completion of the requirements within the first two years of the doctoral program Description: This course provides a more in-depth presentation of the theory behind linear statistical models, segmentation models, and production level modeling.
+Description: This course provides a more in-depth presentation of the theory behind linear statistical models, segmentation models, and production level modeling.
 Further emphasis is placed on practical application of these methods when applied to massive data sources and appropriate and accurate reporting of results.

-ANLY 710 Applied Experimental and Quasi-Experimental Design (3 credit hours)
+ANLY 710 - Applied Experimental and Quasi-Experimental Design

-Prerequisite: Completion of the requirements within the first two years of the doctoral program Description: Methods and approaches used for the construction and analysis of experiments and quasi-experiments are presented, including the concepts of the design and analysis of completely randomized, randomized complete block, incomplete block, Latin square, split-plot, repeated measures, factorial and fractional factorial designs will be covered along with methods for proper analysis and interpretation in quasi-experiments.
+Description: Methods and approaches used for the construction and analysis of experiments and quasiexperiments are presented, including the concepts of the design and analysis of completely randomized, randomized complete block, incomplete block, Latin square, split-plot, repeated measures, factorial and fractional factorial designs will be covered along with methods for proper analysis and interpretation in quasi-experiments.

-ANLY 715 Applied Multivariate Data Analysis (3 credit hours)
+ANLY 715 - Applied Multivariate Data Analysis

-Prerequisite: Completion of the requirements within the first two years of the doctoral program Description: This course provides hands-on experience in understanding when and how to utilize the primary multivariate methods Data Reduction techniques, including Principal Components Analysis and Exploratory and Confirmatory Factor Analyses, ANOVA/MANOVA/MANCOVA, Cluster Analysis, Survival Analysis and Decision Trees.
+Description: This course provides hands-on experience in understanding when and how to utilize the primary multivariate methods Data Reduction techniques, including Principal Components Analysis and Exploratory and Confirmatory Factor Analyses, ANOVA/MANOVA/MANCOVA, Cluster Analysis, Survival Analysis and Decision Trees.

-ANLY 720 Data Science from an Ethical Perspective (3 credit hours)
+ANLY 720 - Data Science from an Ethical Perspective